Buying property in Canada as an American: 2026 guide

 Land transfer taxes

-- Toronto MLTT: a separate municipal land transfer tax is charged in addition to Ontario’s LTT, with higher brackets for luxury purchases.
+- Toronto MLTT: A separate municipal land transfer tax charged on top of Ontario's LTT, with higher brackets for luxury purchases.

 Non-resident speculation tax

-Ontario levies a 25% Non-Resident Speculation Tax on residential purchases province-wide.
-Toronto adds a 10% Municipal Non-Resident Speculation Tax on certain residential deals effective January 1, 2025.
+Ontario's 25% Non-Resident Speculation Tax on residential purchases remains in effect province-wide.
+Toronto adds a 10% Municipal Non-Resident Speculation Tax on certain residential deals, effective January 1, 2025.

-British Columbia charges a 20% Additional Property Transfer Tax in specified regions, and Nova Scotia applies a 10% Provincial Non-Resident Deed Transfer Tax.
+British Columbia charges a 20% Additional Property Transfer Tax in specified regions.
+Nova Scotia applies a 10% Provincial Non-Resident Deed Transfer Tax.

 Ongoing property taxes

-- Vancouver Empty Homes Tax: 3% of the prior year’s assessed value if the home is vacant and no exemption applies, with a yearly declaration.
+- Vancouver Empty Homes Tax: 3% of the prior year's assessed value if the home is vacant and no exemption applies, with a yearly declaration required.

 - Toronto Vacant Home Tax: 3% starting with the 2024 taxation year, with an annual occupancy declaration.